MahyarJ/data-visualization-dashboard/README.md

 > Technical Aspects - by Mahyar Jamalabadi

-- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).- The project is available on my [Github](https://github.com/MahyarJ/data-visualization-dashboard).- The project UI is also available on [Netlify](https://dv-dashboard.netlify.app//).

 ## How to start

+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

 - In the project directory run `yarn` to install dependencies, and after that, you can use `yarn start`